 Eat: Siren Hall in Elk Rapids is a favorite way to enjoy fresh local seafood, sleekly presented and supplemented by that flown in from the coasts (231.264.6062).
 Stay: Lovely hilltop views from The Torch Lake Bed and Breakfast.
 Kayaks provided or book the sandbar cruise (231.599.3400).

-Eat: Even non-guests can take high tea on the porch with a $10 entry fee.
-Stay: Grand Hotel is a great splurge on a stay that includes its traditional multi-course dining (800.334.7263).
+Eat: Anyone can enjoy afternoon tea at Grand Hotel for $56 with a $10 entry fee for non-guests Stay: Grand Hotel is a great splurge on a stay that includes its traditional multi-course dining (800.334.7263).
 Or opt for Mackinaw City, where the Waterfront Inn offers a true bridge-view bargain (800.962.9832).

 Most people lug their gear (or picnic basket) the entire 210-step climb to the top of Arcadia Overlook, then shoot (or eat).
 And so did photographer Angela Brown, but on her way up she stopped to capture this perspective—she liked how the rising boardwalk offered a sense of promise.
 Do climb to the newly built top deck, where Brown found a couple toasting the view.
 From here, one of Lake Michigan’s highest points, you can look down upon one of its deepest.

-Eat: Four miles south on M-22, toast a Lake Michigan view while enjoying the locally focused and stunning al fresco dining at Arcadia Bluffs Golf Course (231.889.3001).
-Stay: Arcadia House Bed and Breakfast rooms start at $109, leaving extra for an in-house massage followed by a garden Jacuzzi (231.889.4394).
+Eat: Four miles south on M-22, toast a Lake Michigan view while enjoying the locally focused and stunning al fresco dining at Arcadia Bluffs Golf Course (231.889.3009).
+Stay: Arcadia House Bed and Breakfast offers an in-house massage followed by a garden Jacuzzi (231.889.4394).

 To capture the quintessential feel of the Traverse City region, photographer Angela Brown finds herself drawn to the sailboat masts that flicker in Grand Traverse Bay harbors at twilight each summer eve, the action of downtown Traverse City visible at a distance across the bay.
-A favored spot for photography or a beach cookout, the Greilickville Harbor Park is notable for the nautically themed playground recently built by famed TV carpenter and Traverse City native Carter Oosterhouse—and this just-after-sunset view of sailboats that whispers serenity, beauty, peace.
+A favored spot for photography or a beach cookout, the Greilickville Harbor Park is notable for the nautically themed playground and this just-after-sunset view of sailboats that whispers serenity, beauty, peace.
 Actually hoisting a sail and catching some wind is an option, too, on a microbrew, ice cream or otherwise themed outing of the schooner Manitou (231.941.2000).
-Or, be like Matt Myers and paddle the bay’s placid waters.

 Cliffs of soft sand seem to pour into the deep blue depths of Lake Michigan all along the Sleeping Bear Dunes National Lakeshore, evoking a gasp even from photographers well familiar with this spectacular landscape.
 Photographer Mark Lindsay finds creative relief in the solitude of nature, something he seeks during hundreds of hours exploring the park.
 Lindsay captured this image from a bluff on Port Oneida, looking southwest to Sleeping Bear Point.

-Eat: The perfect Yooper finger food, the pasty, is at its flaky best at Muldoon’s, in Munising, where the pumpkin pie pasty with whipped cream offers a decadent meal end (906.387.5880).
+Eat: The perfect Yooper food, the pasty, is at its flaky best at Muldoon’s in Munising.
+Order the decadent pumpkin pie pasty with whipped cream (906.387.5880).
 Stay: The Sunset Motel on the Bay, Munising, offers affordable lake-view suites and a guide to three waterfalls within easy hike distance (906.387.4574).